eversoneliasg/100-days-of-python/day012/README.md

+# Day 12

+## Namespaces

-Namespaces: Local vs. Global Scope
+Local vs. Global Scope

+## Scope

-- Scope: are there scopes in Python?
+Are there scopes in Python?

-- Constants and modifying global scope.
+## Constants and modifying global scope.

-- Guess a number Project: Try to guess which number has been chosen by the computer.
+## Guess a number Project

+Try to guess which number has been chosen by the computer.
 Run "guess-a-number-project.py" in the same folder of "art.py".